pacifics/PassDao/README.md

 - Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
 The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
 We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

-- Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period and the date when shares can be transfered.
+- Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the inflation rate for the reward of fees to voters during board meetings and the date when shares can be transfered.

 - Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.